 Weber & Rubano has served New Haven for more than 60 years.
+We have proven experience handling a wide range of personal injury cases and are always fighting for maximum compensation for our clients.
+We have earned a strong reputation as a leading choice for personal injury counsel in the New Haven County Courthouse.
 Contact our New Haven personal injury law firm for a free case evaluation.

 Tort law, the domain of personal injury law, is based on civil courts.
 It differs from criminal law, as torts are where wronged individuals bring cases against an accuser via lawsuits instead of wrongdoing against the state.

-The field of personal injury in New Haven can take on a variety of shapes and forms depending on the nature of the negligent act committed by the third party.
+The field of personal injury in New Haven, CT can take on a variety of shapes and forms depending on the nature of the negligent act committed by the third party.

 The following categories of incidents are recognized by tort law as constituting grounds for a personal injury claim against a negligent or otherwise wrongful third party: